Thai court gives record 43-year sentence for insulting king

 After King Maha Vajralongkorn took the throne in 2016 following his father’s death, he informed the government that he did not wish to see the lese majeste law used.
 But as the protests grew last year, and the criticism of the monarchy got harsher, Prime Minister Prayuth Chan-ocha warned a line had been crossed and the law would be used.

-The protest movement has lost steam since the arrests and a new restrictions on public gatherings that followed a surge in coronavirus cases.
+The protest movement has lost steam since the arrests and since new restrictions on public gatherings were implemented following a surge in coronavirus cases.

-Thai Lawyers for Human Rights identified the woman sentenced Tuesday only by her first name Anchan and said she was in her mid-sixties.
-The court initially announced her sentence as 87 years, but reduced it by half because she pleaded guilty to the offenses.
+Thai Lawyers for Human Rights identified the woman sentenced Tuesday only by her first name Anchan and said she was in her mid-60s.

 Her case dates back six years, when anti-establishment sentiment was growing after a 2014 military coup led by Prayuth.
 She was held in jail from January 2015 to November 2018.